Kent-Go/Data_Analytics_Hub_Java_SQLite_JDBC/README.md

   - ```UserModel```: Serves as the Model for the User in Data Analytics Hub application.
   - ```PostDatabaseHandler```: Provides CRUD methods for post-related SQL query to access SQLite Database.
   - ```UserDatabaseHandler```: Provides CRUD methods for user-related SQL query to access SQLite Database.
-  - ```PostComparator```: Implement the Comparator interface for Post object to sort post based on likes in descending order
+  - ```PostComparator```: Implement the Comparator interface for Post object to sort post based on likes in descending order.
-  - ```Validator```: Provides validation logics for user and post related inputs entered by users
+  - ```Validator```: Provides validation logics for user and post related inputs entered by users.

 - ```analytics.model.exceptions```:
   - ```ExistedPostIDException```: User-defined exception for invalid post ID integer.